Richard E. Wagner

 Richard Edward Wagner (born April 28, 1941) is an American economist.
-He is professor of economics at George Mason University.
-He works primarily in the fields of public finance and public choice.
+He is professor emeritus of economics at George Mason University.
+He works primarily in the fields of public finance, public choice, and complexity economics.

 Wagner received his doctorate in economics from the University of Virginia, studying under James M. Buchanan.
-Wagner's work centers on the notion that macroeconomic phenomena are emergent, rather than being objects of choice.
-In addition to Buchanan, major influences on his thought include Carl Menger and Thomas Schelling.
+Wagner's work centers on the notion that macroeconomic phenomena are emergent, rather than being objects of choice, and the relationship between Systems theory and Economics.
+In addition to Buchanan, major influences on his thought include Carl Menger, Frank Knight, G. L. S. Shackle and Thomas Schelling.